 Disable Account After x Failed Attempts The Native account becomes disabled if x number of consecutive failed login attempts.
 The counter is reset on a successful login.

-Password Storage Format Disable Account Last Login Exceeded This is the method Cerberus uses to store user account password information.
-Options are SHA1, SHA256, and SHA512.
+Password Storage Format This is the method Cerberus uses to store user account password information.
+Options are MD5, SHA1, SHA256, and SHA512.
 All options are salted and are performed using FIPS compliant crypto routines if the server is in FIPS mode.
-Native accounts become disabled if they exceed x number of days without a successful login.
+MD5 is not available as an option if the server is operating in FIPS mode.
+Disable Account Last Login Exceeded Native accounts become disabled if they exceed x number of days without a successful login.
 Stop Authentication Chain if User Exists If a user is found in an authentication source but the password is incorrect, don't proceed to check the other authentication sources.
 Just fail the authentication request.
 Auto-Create Variable Directories The variable %USER% can be used in virtual directory names and paths.
 This variable is evaluated to the account's name when the user logs in.
 Selecting this option ensures that virtual directory paths with the %USER% variable in them will be automatically created when the user account is evaluated during login.
 Create Home Directory As User For AD This setting influences how home directories are created for Active Directory users when the default virtual directory mapping mode in AD is set to Global Home/%USER% mode.
 Normally, Cerberus creates the home directory while under the service account.
 If this option is enabled, Cerberus will impersonate the AD user before creating the directory.
 This ensures the home directory is owned by the AD user instead of the service account.
 Use UPN for Home Directory for AD This setting influences how home directories are created for Active Directory users when the default virtual directory mapping mode in AD is set to Global Home/%USER% mode.
 If this option is checked, Cerberus will always use the AD user's UPN name as the home directory name, instead of the user's login name.
 AD users can usually use either their SAMAccount or their UPN name.
 Checking this option will ensure the user is always placed in the same home directory, regardless of whether they login with their SAMAccount or UPN name.